akutzer/semantic-retrieval/README.md

 which aren't answered in the paragraph
 - finding benchmarks/ gold standard datasets for evaluation the final models performance
 - "train" a tokenizer (using [HuggingFace](https://huggingface.co/docs/tokenizers/index)) on our dataset
-- look into: Doc2Query or DocTTTTTQuery
+- look into: Doc2Query and DocTTTTTQuery
 - using: LLaMA, GPT-3.5, ... ?
+- look into prompt engineering and reflexion, if using LLaMA or GPT
-- datasets & benchmarks: maybe SQuAD 2.0, ... ?
+- datasets & benchmarks: maybe SQuAD 2.0, MS MARCO Ranking, TREC CAR... ?
 - responsible: ...

 #### 3. Retrieval System
 - read into different neural retrieval systems and select one or two retrieval approaches + a baseline model
 - search for the code to the paper (e.g. https://paperswithcode.com/) or implement the model yourself using PyTorch (finding parameters would be very helpful for quicker training)
-- BERT paper describes a possible baseline, where, for a given question and wikipedia paragraph, the answer text span has to be predicted (on the SQuAD dataset)
+- BERT paper describes a possible baseline, where, for a given question and wikipedia paragraph, the answer text span is predicted (on the SQuAD dataset); alternativly one can also just calculate a similarity score for the question and paragraph
 - the model could either predict the text span to the answer or just a similarity score (both ways would be interesting)
 - other exotic approaches can be interesting (probably not big problem if it doesn't outperform baseline) or a performance oriented approach ("model performance"/FLOPs, "model performance"/inference time [µs])
+- embedding for the input data, either a learnable matrix or what ever
 - responsible: ...

 #### 4. Training pipeline & Evaluation
-- writing the entire training pipeline
+- writing the entire training pipeline:
+    - dataloading + tokenizing
-- includes the dataloading + tokenizing, training loop + tracking of the training + checkpoints + etc.
+    - training loop + tracking of the training + checkpoints
     - implementation of different evaluation methods/metrics and the collection of the results of the different retrieval system in a meaningful way for the final paper
+    - etc.
 - responsible: ...

 #### 5. Technical Demonstration
-- demonstration of the model (done however you like)
+- demonstration of the model (done however you like; website, colab, application, ...)
-- maybe some inference optimizations if the person in charge is interested in it and there is time
+- maybe some inference optimizations & pruning if the person in charge is interested in it and there is time
 - responsible: ...